No Bake Peanut Butter Balls

 How to make peanut butter balls

+Step 3- Set.
 Refrigerate the peanut butter balls for at least thirty minutes to firm up.

-peanut butter bites.
+peanut butter no bake balls.

 • Choose the right peanut butter: Always use smooth peanut butter and not one that separates from the oil or one that is too chunky.
-I find all natural peanut butter is best for these.
+I find all-natural peanut butter is best for these.

 • Adjust consistency: If the mixture is too thick or dry, add a few spoonfuls of water to thin it out.
 If it is too smooth or loose, add a few more spoonfuls of the flour.